The Writings of Camillo Mac Bica, Ph.D.

 Required Reading Before Enlisting in the Military

 As Remarque makes clear in his introduction, “All Quiet” was not politically motivated.
 Nor was his intent to advocate for a pacifistic ideology, though his experiences in the trenches had clearly convinced him of war’s futility and waste.
-I would argue that the reason “All Quiet” is described as being antiwar is a testament to Remarque’s skill in accomplishing his ends, to tell the truth, demystify war, and most importantly, to engage the readers’ emotions.
-Further, it is a consequence of a determination made by the reader, including those with little previous understanding of war and with no predisposition toward pacifism, once having been allowed access to and made to feel the reality and the horror of war stripped of hyperbole and patriotic mythology, that the cost of war to all involved is such that rational and moral people must become antiwar, i.e., seek to ensure that World War I indeed be the “war to end all wars.”
+I would argue that the reason “All Quiet” is regarded as antiwar is a testament to Remarque’s skill in accomplishing his ends, to tell the truth, demystify war, and most importantly, to engage the readers’ emotions.
+Further, it is a consequence of a determination made by the reader, including those with little previous understanding of war and with no predisposition toward pacifism, once having been allowed access to and made to feel the reality and the horror of war stripped of hyperbole and patriotic mythology, that the cost of war to all involved is such that rational and moral people need become antiwar and seek to ensure that World War I indeed be the “war to end all wars.”
+Paul pleads for an end to the horror and for the lives of his comrades.

 "Now he is lying there – and for what reason?
 Everybody in the whole world ought to be made to walk past his bed and be told: “This is Franz Kemmerich: he is nineteen and a half, and he doesn’t want to die!
 Don’t let him die!"
 (Remarque, 1929, p.
 29)